-A camera is only as good as the card inside it -- seeing "SD ERR" pop op on the LCD screen is a common problem for GoPro users.
-GoPro SD card errors are frustrating at the very least and at most could even corrupt your files.
+A camera is only as good as the card inside it -- seeing "SD ERR" pop-up on the LCD screen is a common problem for GoPro users.
+It doesn't matter if you're using a Hero 5, Hero 4, or Hero 3.
+These errors are frustrating at the very least and at most could even corrupt your video files.

 Depending on the nature of the card error, you may not need anything besides your GoPro to fix the problem.
 Other errors may need a bit more in the way of materials to correct, such as:

 One of the most common reasons for an SD card error on a GoPro is from simply not using one of the recommended cards.
 SD cards have two speed ratings, one for reading or accessing the information and another for writing or recording the information.

 The higher the video quality is, the faster the SD card speed needs to be.
 If the speed of the memory card can't keep up with the large GoPro video files, you'll see that SD ERR on the screen.

 GoPros need a Class 10 microSD card, which is one of the fastest options.
 But, not all Class 10 cards are the same, different brands may have a slower read or write speed than another.
 That means you could see an SD card error even with a class ten card.

 Sometimes, these issues can occur even after you've used the card a few times.
 Sound like that could be your problem?
 It's an easy fix: